The Krion Conquest: Gameplay

 Players control a wand-wielding character that fires different types of projectiles based on the wand type the player has selected.
 The wand selection is signaled by the changes in the player's outfit color.
 The powers included are the normal shot (red outfit), the phoenix ability (pink outfit), the freeze shot (blue outfit), the bouncing ball shot (green outfit), the shield ability (orange outfit), and the broom ability (purple outfit).
-The game play resembles Capcom's Mega Man series, while the cutscenes resemble the ones in Tecmo's NES version of Ninja Gaiden.
+The gameplay resembles Capcom's Mega Man series, while the cutscenes resemble the ones in Tecmo's NES version of Ninja Gaiden.

 However, unlike the first three Mega Man titles, The Krion Conquest allows players to shoot directly upward, crouch to dodge enemies and projectiles, and charge attacks.
 (This action was later incorporated in Mega Man 4 and most of the later Mega Man titles that feature the charging "Mega Buster".)

 Plot

 Story

-The following plot summary is translated from the mobile version's website:
+In the year 1999, the Akudama Empire (known as the Krion Empire outside Japan) rises suddenly and attacks the Earth with an army of robots.
+No conventional weapon is able to stop them; they are, however, totally vulnerable to magic.
+A hired mercenary, Kagemaru, summons the only non-sealed witch, Doropie (known as Francesca outside Japan), to stop the Akudama Empire's offense.
+As she assaults the empire's hidden bases, Doropie discovers the army is led by the Machine God Emperor, whom Doropie had previously sealed away in the human world.
+The Emperor kidnaps Kagemaru and blackmails Doropie into breaking her seal.
+Kagemaru appears to die from his injuries, and Doropie sets out to stop the now-free Machine God Emperor.
+After a final battle aboard the Akudama Empire's space base, the dying Machine God Emperor confesses that she begun the invasion in response to humanity's destruction of nature.
+The base explodes shortly thereafter, but not before Doropie escapes it.
+She is contacted by Kagemaru, who has survived the wounds previously inflicted on him, and Doropie makes her way back to Earth.